The Ultimate Dutch Income Tax Checklist

 But while we internationals do love our welcoming new home, we all dread tax season!
 All the documents of the Dutch tax office (the ‘Belastingdienst’) are in Dutch.
 And the national tax code is not always straightforward.
 It has many deductions you need to consider.

 To make your life a little easier, we have prepared a super-handy dutch income tax checklist.
 The following items will prepare you to file an income tax return with our friends at Blue Umbrella – an official partner of the Belastingdienst.
-Remember, the deadline is May 1st, so make sure you file on time to avoid annoying fines.
+The general deadline is the 1st of May after the concerning taks year.
 Taxes are a headache any busy expat could do without!
 But with these simple steps, it should be easy to dodge them.

 General & Financial Information to be Provided